statamic/docs/content/collections/tags/locales.md

     name: content data
     type: mixed
     description: >
       Each piece of content being iterated through has access to all the variables inside.
 This includes things like `title`, `content`, `url`, etc.
 ---
-## Usage {#usage}
+## Examples

-This tag allows you to loop over the content in all of its locales.
-Or to target the content in a specific locale.
-This is handy for generating things like a "View this in French" style URLs.

 ### Iterating over locales {#iterating}

-Loop through a piece of content in each locale.
-An example use case may be to create a dropdown where you select which locale you want to view it in.
+You can loop through in each locale to get URLs to translated versions of an entry or taxonomy term.

 ```
 <ul>